0xgaut/gitbook/docs/developers/protocol-concepts/redemption.md

 When the **`burn`** function is executed:

-- The specified token amount is **deducted** from the Merchant's on-chain Universal token balance
+- The specified token amount is **deducted** from the Merchant's onchain Universal token balance
 - The **total supply** of Universal tokens is **reduced accordingly**

 #### 2. Collateral Release